yan-elena/yan-elena.github.io/index.md

 Previously, I earned my M.Sc and B.Sc. in [Computer Science and Engineering](https://corsi.unibo.it/2cycle/ComputerScienceEngineering) at the [University of Bologna](https://www.unibo.it/en/homepage) in Italy, advised by [Alessandro Ricci](https://www.unibo.it/sitoweb/a.ricci/en).

-My research interests concerns mainly on Multi-Agent Systems (MAS).
+My research interests center around multi-agent systems and engineering methodologies, with the aim of deploying regulated, adaptive and trustworthy systems.
+My current research focuses on the development of a model and mechanisms for multi agent systems able to self-regulate and adapt regulations for a trustworthy and sustainable industry of future.
 Some keywords are:

 - Normative Multi-Agent Systems
 - Self-Adaptation
 - Software Engineering
 - BDI Agents
-- JaCaMo
+- Responsible AI

-My current research focuses on the development of a model and mechanisms for multi agent systems able to self-regulate and self-adapt for a trustworthy and sustainable industry of future.
+- Industry of the Future

 You can find my CV here: [**Elena Yan's CV**](../../../../assets/pdf/yan_elena_cv_full.pdf).
 If you are interested in my work, please feel free to drop me an email: [elena.yan@emse.fr](mailto:elena.yan@emse.fr)